 Our 3 Tips for Finding The 'Perfect' Egg Donor

 The fertility business is unlike any other.
 Third-party fertility is an unregulated arena with mostly good-hearted people with good intentions.
-Too often, we hear tales disappointment from intended parents who thought the journey would be straightforward.
+Too often, we hear tales of disappointment from intended parents who thought the journey would be straightforward.
 But if you arm yourself with some basic knowledge, you’ll save yourself a lot of heartache and frustration.

 Here are our top three things to know before you start looking for an egg donor.